chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-09-07-Perform-Foundational-Data,-ML,-and-AI-Tasks-in-Google-Cloud-Challenge-Lab.md

    }
    ```

+3. Go back to the Cloud Console, click on **Navigation menu** > **APIs & Services** > **Credentials**.
+4. Click the service account named with "Qwiklabs User Service Account" to view the details.
+5. Click **ADD KEY** > **Create new key**.
+6. Choose **JSON** and click **CREATE** to download the Private key file to your computer.
+7. Upload the file to the Cloud Shell environment.
+8. Rename the uploaded file to `key.json`.
-3. Run the following commands to create a token.
+9. Run the following commands to create a token.

    ```
    gcloud auth activate-service-account --key-file key.json export TOKEN=$(gcloud auth print-access-token)
    ```

-4. Run the following command to use theGoogle Video Intelligence and detect all text on the video.
+10. Run the following command to use theGoogle Video Intelligence and detect all text on the video.

    ```bash
    curl -s -H 'Content-Type: application/json' \